adonisjs/v6-docs/content/docs/basics/file_uploads.md

 ### Error handling
 You must listen to the `error` event on the `part` object and handle the errors manually.
 Usually, the stream reader (the writeable stream) will internally listen for this event and abort the write operation.

-### Validating files
+### Validating stream parts
-AdonisJS allows you to validate the files even when you process the multipart stream manually.
+AdonisJS allows you to validate the stream parts (aka files) even when you process the multipart stream manually.
 In case of an error, the `error` event is emitted on the `part` object.

 The `multipart.onFile` method accepts the validation options as the second parameter.
 Also, make sure to listen for the `data` event and bind the `reporter` method to it.
 Otherwise, no validations will occur.